 Here are some common questions about worship and life at Westminster.
-Don’t hesitate to contact the church office if you have a question not listed here.
+Don’t hesitate to contact us if you have a question that’s not covered here.

-Worship at 8:30am is a little more low-key.
-The atmosphere is calm and meditative for early-risers.
-At 11am, the Chancel Choir brings a joyful noise to worship, and the pews are filled with a vibrant energy from people of all ages.
-The services are about the same length.
-The Chancel Choir sings at the 11am service only, and special music is scheduled for the 8:30am service about once a month.
-From Memorial Day to Labor Day, we all join together for worship at 10am.
+Worship at 8:30am is a little more low-key, with a somewhat more meditative atmosphere and occasional special music.
+At 11:00am, the Chancel Choir regularly brings a joyful noise to worship, abd the pews are filled with a vibrant energy from people of all ages.
+The services are approximately the same length.
+From Memorial Day through Labor Day, we all join together for one worship service at 10:00am.

 What do I wear?